-By not filling it out, or missing the FAFSA deadline, you may be turning away money for college.
-The FAFSA is also used by many states and individual schools to help determine if you qualify for aid as well.
-It’s important to fill out your FAFSA as early as possible and not miss the important application deadlines, as there is a limited amount of aid available.
+By not filling it out, or missing the FAFSA deadline, students may not receive financial aid that could help them pay for college.
+Many states and individual schools also use the FAFSA to help determine if a student qualifies for aid.
+Therefore, it’s helpful to fill out your FAFSA as early as possible and not miss the important application deadlines, as there is a limited amount of aid available.

 What is the FAFSA?

 The FAFSA is the application for federal student aid from the US government.
 The type of federal student aid awarded is determined based on income, usually the income of the student’s parents, if they are considered a dependent student.
 If a student is considered independent, then they are not required to submit their parent’s financial information.
 Federal financial aid includes student loans, grants, scholarships, and work-study jobs.
 It’s important when applying to schools to consider all of the costs involved.

 Students can estimate their financial aid online ahead of time, which can help inform decisions about where to attend school.
 If you are already in school, remember that the FAFSA must be filled out every year, since income and tax information might have changed.

 In general, the eligibility requirements for federal aid state that for most programs, students: